 Through an inspiring curriculum of Music, we offer our children a wide range of experiences that will help to prepare them for Music beyond Rushall- giving them the skills to continue their passion for music throughout their school career and beyond.
 Children will learn to play a brass instrument (within Year 4 and up to Year 6), alongside a variety of other instruments throughout their time at Rushall.
 Children at Rushall will be given numerous opportunities to perform in a variety of settings, pushing boundaries and taking risks to allow them to experience a sense of achievement and pride.

 Singing features heavily across the curriculum, not just in music lessons.
-Children at Rushall have take part in prestigious events such 'Young Voices' at the LG Arena, Birmingham and this year will be taking part in the virtual concert 'Winter Wish List' alongside other Walsall schools.
+Children at Rushall have taken part in prestigious events such 'Young Voices' at the LG Arena, Birmingham and took part in the first virtual concert 'Winter Wish List' with other Walsall schools.

 At the start of the 2020-2021 academic year, 'Composer of the month' was introduced to enable children at Rushall to grow an appreciation and understanding towards a wider range of music from different eras, traditions and genres.
 By enabling this, we are also ensuring that our children have access to a wide range of music from varied composers.
 Our children have already developed their knowledge about a variety of composers from the past to present day.
 Our composers of the month for this academic year are listed below.